Intro-CS-App-Dev-and-Deploy/Composite-Shapes/README.md

 ---

-### Alternate Measles on Face Alogrithm, descripoint only
+### Alternate Measles on Face Algorithm, descriptions only
 - Use `background();` only to cover measles that are drawn to the canvas and fall outside the face ellipse()

 ---